Kenji11/aivideo/TDD-reference-assets-tasks-4.md

 - [ ] Cost tracking accurate for different tiers
 - [ ] Frontend shows quality selector
 - [ ] Reference assets visibly used in storyboards
-- [ ] Fallback to regular SDXL works when no references
+- [ ] Fallback to regular flux-dev works when no references
 - [ ] All tests pass
 - [ ] Performance acceptable (<10s per storyboard image)